 Excuse this totally non-seasonal image, but it is scary, right?

-Here are five reasons that your call-to-action text isn’t working, along with 5 ways to fix it.
+Read on to learn five reasons your call to action text isn’t working, along with five ways to fix it.

 The most persuasive word in the English language is “You.”
 (Because people are selfish?)